zicht/z/res/doc/roadmap.md

   The downfall is that ssh connection can no longer be used with passwords, but this is something to avoid anyway.

+- The standard plugins will be removed from Z and published as a separate repository, so changes in plugin implementation will not affect Z versions.

 ## version 1.2 ##
 - Remove the select() call for environments entirely and remove BC code for env variable usage.